-Manual acquisition is selected when ACQT2:ACQT0 = 000.
 When the GO/DONE bit is set, sampling is stopped and a conversion begins.
 The user is responsible for ensuring the required acquisition time has passed between selecting the desired input channel and setting the GO/DONE bit.
-This option is also the default Reset state of the ACQT2:ACQT0 bits and is compatible with devices that do not offer programmable acquisition times.
+This occurs when the ACQT2:ACQT0 bits (ADCON2<5:3>) remain in their Reset state ('000') and is compatible with devices that do not offer programmable acquisition times.